Community Details at a Glance

 | Azalea Ridge | Established Middleburg single-family resale with amenities - more space and maintenance age at overlapping prices. |

-Baxley Villas' case: the only every-home-an-end-unit, one-story new construction in its band - format scarcity with demographic demand behind it.
+Baxley Villas' case: the only every-home-an-end-unit, one-story new construction in its band - format scarcity with steady single-level-living demand behind it.
 The case against: two plans, two baths, no amenities, and the two fee documents you must verify.

 The Honest Trade-offs